Get more from your Personal Home Manager . . .

 Test areas that you suspect have problems

 You can purchase relatively inexpensive home mold testing kits at most good hardware stores.
 While these are not reliable for all types of possible molds, it is a good place to start.

 Consider the size of the mold problem

 Use vinegar for mold clean-up.Vinegar is an effective way to clean mold from just about any household surface.
 Mix 3 parts of white distilled vinegar with 3 parts water.
-Use a sponge with the solution and soak the moldy area and let it set for a few minutes.
-Wipe down with a dry cloth afterwards.
+Use a sponge with the solution and soak the moldy area and let it sit for a few minutes.
+Wipe down with a dry cloth afterward.

 Wear goggles.You should absolutely avoid getting mold or mold spores in your eyes.
-Always wear goggles which have no ventilation at the sides (see types, costs, and reviews of protective googles).
+Always wear goggles which have no ventilation at the sides (see types, costs, and reviews of protective goggles).

 Damage from mold can be very expensive and potentially dangerous, and it is best to take routine preventative measures such as monitoring, reducing and controlling your home’s humidity levels.
 And if you do find any mold in your home, if it is a small area you can treat it yourself, but it if is a large project, it is best to call in professionals who are trained in how to control mold from becoming airborne and spreading throughout your house.

 Related Articles . . .